vlazic/php-email-server/README.md

 # something like: smtp.gmail.com
 SMTP_SERVER=
+# You can use 'ssl' (SMTPS) or 'tls' (STARTTLS) encryption with the SMTP Transport
+SMTP_ENCRYPTION=tls
-# usually 26 (no encryption, 465 for SSL, 587 )
+# usually 465 for SSL, 587 for TLS
 SMTP_PORT=587
 SMTP_USER=
 SMTP_PASSWORD=

 # set this correctly to avoid beeing marked as spam
 FROM_EMAIL=

 # this will be shown to the receiver, FROM_NAME can be overwritten with $_POST['from_name']
 FROM_NAME=
 ```